obonaventure/cnp3/book/network/network.rst

 .. [#funumbered] A point-to-point link to which no IPv4 address has been allocated is called an unnumbered link.
 See :rfc:`1812` section 2.2.7 for a discussion of such unnumbered links.

+.. [#fprotocolnumber] See http://www.iana.org/assignments/protocol-numbers/ for the list of all assigned `Protocol` numbers

+.. [#fttl] The initial IP specification in :rfc:`791` suggested that routers would decrement the `TTL` at least once every second.
+This would ensure that a packet would never remain for more than `TTL` seconds in the network.
+However, in practice most router implementations simply chose to decrement the `TTL` by one.

 .. [#finitialttl] The initial TTL value used to send IP packets vary from one implementation to another.
 Most current IP implementations use an initial TTL of 64 or more.
 See http://members.cox.net/~ndav1/self_published/TTL_values.html for additional information.

 .. [#fpingproblems] Until a few years ago, all hosts replied to `Echo request` ICMP messages.
 However, due to the security problems that have affected TCP/IP implementations, many of these implementations can now be configured to disable answering `Echo request` ICMP messages.

+.. [#ftraceroutemore] A detailed analysis of traceroute output is outside the scope of this document.
+Additional information may be found in [ACO+2006]_ and [DT2007]_

 .. ping of death http://insecure.org/sploits/ping-o-death.html

 .. [#fciscoags] Example routers from this period include the Cisco AGS http://www.knossos.net.nz/don/wn1.html and AGS+ http://www.ciscopress.com/articles/article.asp?p=25296

 .. [#fdfflag] A transport protocol implementation can also specify whether the packet must be sent with the `DF` set or set.
-A TCP implementation using `Path MTU Discovery` would always request the transmission of IPv4 packets with the `DF`flag set.
+A TCP implementation using `Path MTU Discovery` would always request the transmission of IPv4 packets with the `DF` flag set.

+.. [#fiddf] It should be noted that only the packets that can be fragmented (i.e. whose `DF` flag is reset) must have different `Identification` fields.
+The `Identification` field is not used in the packets having the `DF` flag set.

 .. [#fmultiiana] The full list of allocated IPv6 multicast addresses is available at http://www.iana.org/assignments/ipv6-multicast-addresses